NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Strength of Thousands/Spellskein (Control Weather).md

-Spellskeins created during [[Control Weather|Control Weather]] rituals have a storm cloud form and can gain the following attack in that form.
+Spellskeins created during [[Spells/Control Weather|Control Weather]] rituals have a storm cloud form and can gain the following attack in that form.

 * * *